Tokyo Metro, The Best Way To Explore Tokyo

-For me, having visited and worked Tokyo in 1990 to 1992, I was a frequent user of this main subway system and over the last 25 years, the Tokyo Metro has expanded and improved so much.
+Having visited and worked in Tokyo from 1990 to 1992, I was a frequent user of this primary subway system, and over the last 25 years, the Tokyo Metro has expanded and improved so much.

-Connectivity is one of the most important things when you travel to any city, and in a metropolis like Tokyo, it is highly recommended to use this.
+Connectivity is one of the most important things when you travel to any city, and in a metropolis like Tokyo, it is highly recommended that you use it.

 First of all, for Malaysians or Southeast Asians, visiting Tokyo is not cheap, and if you plan to visit many popular places around the city, the easiest and hassle-free way to do so is by using the Tokyo Metro.